-- 19. Apprentices are engaged to gain practical training in a job combined with study.
-The status of their employment is reflected by the fact that the National Living Wage rate is not applicable to them in the first year of their apprenticeship. - 20.
-The 2022 National Wage Rate for apprentices aged 16 to 18 and those aged 19 or over who are in their first year is £4.81 per hour.
-All other apprentices are entitled to the statutory National Living Wage rates as applicable to their age. - 21.
-The Ashford Apprentice Wage Allowance (AAWA) aims to provide our apprentices with a pay rate that is "better" than the statutory National Living Wage applicable to the age of the apprentice and irrespective of whether the apprentice is in their first year. - 22.
-The council's stated commitment in respect of pay rate for apprentices is: - "The council is committed to making apprenticeships accessible to all by paying a rate applicable to the apprentice's age that aims to be better than the respective statutory National Living Wage rates." - 23.
-The current AAWA is 15 pence per hour above the respective NLW rates.
-It is proposed that the 15 pence per hour differential is increased to 20 pence per hour above NLW rates for 2022/23.
-The overall additional costs of increasing to 20 pence above NLW is minimal-less than £1k.
+- 12. Apprentices are engaged by employers to gain practical training in a job combined with study.
+The status of their employment is reflected by the fact that the National Living Wage rate is not applicable to them in the first year of their apprenticeship. - 13.
+The Low Pay Commission reported that young people occupy a vulnerable place in the labour market and are likely to be hit harder by an economic downturn. - 14.
+The 2023 National Minimum Wage rate for apprentices aged 16 to 18 and those aged 19 or over who are in their first year is £5.28 per hour.
+All other apprentices are entitled to the statutory National Living Wage rates as applicable to their age. - 15.
+Our Ashford Apprentice Wage Allowance AAWA aims to provide our apprentices with a pay rate that is "better" than the statutory NLW rate applicable to the age of the apprentice and irrespective of whether the apprentice is in their first year. - 16.
+The Council's stated commitment in respect of pay rate for apprentices is: - "The council is committed to making apprenticeships accessible to all by paying a rate applicable to the apprentice's age that aims to be better than the respective statutory National Living Wage rates." - 17.
+The current AAWA is 20 pence per hour above the respective NLW rates.
+No changes are proposed to the AAWA. - 18.
+We currently employ 11 individuals who are completing an Apprenticeship; some of whom are completing a higher apprenticeship, i.e. a level 7 apprenticeship for Planning Graduates, and are appointed to roles at a higher grade.